Uncover the women, scandals, and ghost lore of 1880s Leadville

-Cancel or reschedule at least 24 hours before start for a refund.
-Cancellations within 24 hours are non-refundable.
-No refunds for no-shows.
-Tours run rain, snow, or shine; no weather refunds.
+Cancel or reschedule at least 24 hours before the tour.
+Cancellations within 24 hours and no-shows are non-refundable.
+Tours run rain, snow, or shine; weather refunds are not offered.

 Dress in warm layers and wear comfortable walking shoes.
 Temperatures can drop quickly and wind can pick up, even in summer.
 Expect uneven sidewalks and historic streets.